WeGo Star: Coaches

+Since 2022, all four F40PH locomotives have been rebuilt and repainted into the new WeGo paint scheme.
+381 previously wore Amtrak's Pacific Surfliner paint scheme until late 2020.
+The former Pullman-Standard coaches were withdrawn from service around 2020 and were replaced with corrugated stainless steel Budd bi-level coaches, although the older coaches are still used on occasion.

 Ridership

-Music City Star ridership steadily increased from 104,785 passenger trips in 2007 to 277,148 trips in 2012.
-In 2013, ridership decreased to 253,421 trips, but then steadily increased to 298,800 passenger trips in 2018. in 2019 ridership has slightly decreased to 292,500 passenger trips.
+WeGo Star ridership steadily increased from 104,785 passenger trips in 2007 to 277,148 trips in 2012.
+In 2013, ridership decreased to 253,421 trips, but then steadily increased to 298,800 passenger trips in 2018.
+In 2019 ridership slightly decreased to 292,500 passenger trips.
 During the 2020 pandemic, ridership plummeted to 77,200 with a majority of the rides being in the first quarter of the year, it fell further in 2021 to 57,500 although the 4th quarter saw immense improvement compared to the 4th quarter of 2020.
+2022 saw a rebound in ridership, although not even half of pre-pandemic levels.